omkarcloud/botasaurus/README.md

 Plus, it is super fast to launch and use, and the API is designed by and for web scrapers, and you will love it.

-### How do I access Cloudflare-protected pages using Botasaurus?
+### How do I access bot-protected pages using Botasaurus?

-Cloudflare is the most popular protection system on the web.
-So, let's see how Botasaurus can help you solve various Cloudflare challenges.
+So, let's see how Botasaurus can help you solve various bot challenges.

 **Connection Challenge**